ucsb-cs48-s20/project-idea-reviewer-nextjs/docs/github-actions.md

 At this point, if you push a new commit to GitHub to trigger a new build, you should see that the tests pass (provided they were passing in the starter code repo at the time you copied it.)

+# Additional Secrets for MongoDB

+Using the same process, you will need to add a secret for `MONGODB_URI` and `MONGODB_URI_TEST` that points to the database you want to use when running tests via GitHub actions.
+Typically, this should be a different MongoDB instance (cluster) from the one you use for development, QA and production.

 # A more detailed explanation